Tomintoul: Notable people

 Grigor Willox was a reputed white witch who lived in Tomintoul in the 18th century.
 He was said to derive his powers from two amulets: a brass hook from a kelpie's bridle and a mermaid's crystal.
 Among his alleged powers were making cows produce milk, curing barren women, and detecting thieves.

 Climate

 Tomintoul has an oceanic climate (Cfb), bordering on subpolar oceanic (Cfc).
 Since March 2025, Tomintoul has an official MetOffice weather station.
 Manual readings are sent to the Met-Office on a daily basis.
 The temperature values below are simulated and not taken from this weather station.
 Due to the villages' location northeast of the Cairngorms massif, it is exposed to many snow-bearing wind directions; this is consolidated by its elevation of 345m above sea level and its latitude at 57°N. As a result, Tomintoul is one of the coldest and snowiest settlements in the UK.
+The minimum temperature of -12.6 C was registered on 21 November 2025 in Tomintoul.